aarong/feedme-transport-ws/README.md

 ### WebSocket Errors

-The transport makes the following ws-level error information available via the Feedme client library.
+The transport makes the following ws-level error information available to applications via the Feedme client library.

 - If there is a problem initializing the ws module then the error thrown by ws is made available to client library